noreen-barrera/qa-portfolio/README.md

-# QA Portfolio – Noreen
+# QA Portfolio – Noreen Barrera

 Hello!
 I'm Noreen, an aspiring QA tester currently studying BS in Information Systems.
 This repository is a growing showcase of my manual QA testing work.
 It includes test cases, bug reports, and documentation based on a real web application I’m developing — **MedPass**, a medical clearance tracking system built with Laravel and Vue.